 Forest Church is a fresh expression of church drawing on much older traditions when sacred places and practices were outside – and it is also drawing on contemporary research that highlights the benefits of spending time with nature in wild places.

 Forest Church isn’t just normal church happening outside, instead it attempts to participate with creation.
 And it isn’t just a fellowship group doing an outside activity, we aim to learn, worship, meditate, pray and practice with the trees, at the spring, in the outdoors…

-We are hoping to start Forest Church sometime in the New Year.
+We are hoping to start Forest Church in May 2021.
 This is all very exciting and we are doing our best to get everything in place to begin.
 Watch this space as things develop.

 Morning, Evening and Night Prayer